 After a vaccine is licenced it continues to be monitored as part of a post-licensure monitoring of vaccines.
 The manufacturer of the vaccine may continue to test for safety, efficacy, and other potential uses (called Phase IV Trials).
 Also, the UK regulator, the Medicines and Healthcare products Regulatory Agency (MHRA) monitors vaccines to detect any possible signals of adverse events.

 Who is responsible for monitoring vaccine safety?

-Although vaccines undergo rigorous testing prior to licensing for use in the UK, it is important that the safety of vaccines is monitored on an ongoing basis, as with all licensed drugs.
-This is undertaken by the Medicines and Healthcare products Regulatory Agency (MHRA) through the Yellow Card Scheme.
+Although vaccines undergo rigorous testing before they are licensed for use, it is important that the safety of vaccines is monitored on an ongoing basis, as with all licensed drugs.
+In the UK this is undertaken by the MHRA through the Yellow Card Scheme.
 Reports of suspected side effects are sent to the MHRA by drug companies (who are obliged to pass on any reports of suspected side effects that are defined as serious), health professionals, and, since 2005, patients themselves.

 What does the MHRA do with these data?

 The data are evaluated each week, and the reported side effects are compared against the expected side effects as detailed in the information sheet for the vaccine.
 If a previously unidentified reaction emerges, or the frequency of reactions is not in line with what is expected, then the MHRA will investigate carefully.